-Marcelle Pick has been successfully treating symptoms of hormonal imbalance including hot flashes and night sweats for three decades.
-We have found that in addition to changing your diet, basic nutritional support in the form or a pharmaceutical grade multivitamin and omega 3 fatty acid supplement fill in the nutritional gaps that can result in your body’s sensitivity to symptoms such as VMS.
+I have been successfully treating symptoms of hormonal imbalance including hot flashes and night sweats for three decades.
+I’ve found that in addition to changing your diet, basic nutritional support in the form or a pharmaceutical grade multivitamin and omega 3 fatty acid supplement fill in the nutritional gaps that can result in your body’s sensitivity to symptoms such as VMS.

 In today’s world, with our busy lives and our compromised food supply, it is nearly impossible to get all the vitamins, minerals, enzymes, and co-factors your body needs for optimal function in a form that your body can absorb.
 If you are experiencing more severe, more frequent, or more numerous physical or emotional symptoms, our proprietary blend of natural herbs can provide the relief you are seeking and help to restore your hormonal balance so they don’t come back.
 While diet and lifestyle changes go along way, when you add in nutritional supplementation support, it’s possible to go symptom-free and finally feel like yourself again.

 Let today be the last day you have a hot flash – or the last night you wake up hot and drenched!
 Our Menopause Program has helped thousands of women just like you.